How to Unzip Files in Linux

 Conclusion

-unzip is a utility that helps you list, test, and extract compressed ZIP archives.
+unzip is a command-line tool that allows you to list, test, and extract compressed ZIP archives.

-To create a ZIP archive on a Linux system, you’ll need to use the zip command .
+To create a ZIP archive on a Linux system, you can use the zip command .

 Feel free to leave a comment if you have any questions.